mathigon/textbooks/content/functions/content.md

 | f(1) | = | [[47]] |
 | f(-2) | = | [[56]] |
 | f(4) | = | [[38]] |

-Just like before, we can visualise functions in a coordinate system.
-The value along the horizontal x-axis represents the input, and the value along the vertical y-axis represents the output.

-TODO Interactive here

 A domain and range may include more elements than those listed.
 We have to think about what would make a complete list of all inputs or outputs.
 For each of these examples, drag the numbers into the groups “possible input” or “impossible input”.